pForest: In-Network Inference with Random Forests: overview

+\myitem{Soon classification} Observing an additional packet for a given flow can either improve the classification confidence or keep it at the same level, since strictly more information is given.
+Naturally, the most certain decision is possible after a flow has ended.
+Therefore, there exists a trade-off between classification confidence and classification speed. \system allows for explicitly selecting a point in this trade-off via a threshold on the minimal confidence.
+With this threshold, it can decide on a per-flow level whether it has already observed enough packets to make a sufficiently confident decision, or whether it should wait for additional packets.
+However, this threshold on confidence is only conceptual.
+In reality, we cannot directly access a single confidence metric, but rather measure this concept as described in the next paragraph.

+\myitem{Possible classification} In order to assess the confidence for a flow's candidate label, \system uses a combination of two thresholds: First, a given $\RF$ can report how certain it is about a label for a given sample. \system can therefore only accept labels whose certainty exceeds a given threshold $\tau_c$.
+Second, if the $\RF$ itself has a low quality, it may return a high certainty for wrong labels.
+Thus, \system also applies a threshold $\tau_s$ to the $\RF$ score.

+\myitemNoVspace{ASAP inference} Putting the insights on \emph{soon} and \emph{possible} classification together, we arrive at ASAP inference.
+Concretely, it has two ingredients, namely \emph{context-dependent $\RF s$} and \emph{certainty-based labeling}.
+First, as established, the classification speed may vary across flows.
+Therefore, \system needs to train a sequence of high-quality $\RF s$ that can classify flows at various stages (\emph{context-dependent $\RF s$}).
+Recall that ``high-quality'' refers to exceeding $\tau_s$.
+This is the offline component of ASAP inference.
+Second, at runtime, \system applies the $\RF$ sequence throughout a flow's progress.
+Each $\RF$ reports a candidate label and how certain it is about this label.
+As soon as the certainty exceeds $\tau_c$, \system accepts the label and stops the classification process (\emph{certainty-based labeling}).
+This is the online component of ASAP inference.

+\startsquarepar Overall, this results in the following workflow, also depicted in \fref{fig:workflow}: Initially, \system takes a \emph{labeled training dataset} and extracts features which are feasible to compute in programmable network devices.
+Based on these features, \system computes \emph{context-dependent $\RF$s} which exceed a required minimum score, while minimizing the required hardware memory.
+Afterwards, \system \emph{compiles} the $\RF s$ to data-plane programs.
+Note that we can perform all these operations offline in the control plane.
+Finally, \system deploys the compiled models in programmable network devices which use them to perform \emph{runtime inference} on the observed network traffic. \stopsquarepar

+\startsquarepar \myitemNoVspace{Feature extraction from the training data} \system uses supervised ML and therefore requires a labeled dataset to train the $\RF s$ which can support an arbitrary number of labels (\ie traffic classes).
+Since the models match subflows of different lengths ($\Flow[:n]$ for length $n\in\mathbb N$), the training dataset contains network traffic at packet level (\eg in PCAP format without payload information). \stopsquarepar

-\myitem{Extracting features for training} \system's feature extraction component extracts 18 popular network traffic features per subflow (\ie $\Flow[:n]$ for $n\in\mathbb N$) and it computes them in a way that is feasible in programmable network devices (\eg replacing averages by moving averages).
+\system can use up to 18 popular network traffic features per subflow (\ie $\Flow[:n]$ for subflow length $n$) and it computes them in a way that is feasible in programmable network devices (\eg replacing averages by moving averages).